-What does the energy price cap mean for you?
+What does the energy price cap mean for me?

-Default and SVR tariffs are usually more expensive than the main alternative – fixed rate tariffs.
-Fixed tariffs last for a set amount of time, usually 12 or 24 months, with the price per unit of energy fixed for the duration of the deal.
+Default and SVR tariffs are usually more expensive than fixed rate tariffs.
+Fixed rate tariffs last for a set amount of time, usually 12 or 24 months, with the price per unit of energy fixed for the duration of the deal.
 You’re not affected by the cap if you’re on a fixed tariff.

-Your tariff details can be found on your latest bill or in your online account area.
+Your tariff details can be found on your latest bill or in your online account.
 If you’ve never switched from one energy company to another, or haven’t switched for a while, it’s likely you’re on a default or standard tariff.